ao-labs/spacebar-contract/docs/SpaceshipUniverse1.md

 Burns a Spaceship

-_Only space factory contract can call this function, and only Proto-Ship can be burned._
+_Only space factory contract can call this function, and only Protoship can be burned._

 #### Parameters